AomineKKL/Cardiovascular_Disease_Prediction_using_ML/README.md

 ## Project Files
 The project files include:

-cardiovascular_disease_prediction.ipynb: A Jupyter notebook containing the data cleaning, data preprocessing, model training, and evaluation.
+- cardiovascular_disease_prediction.ipynb: A Jupyter notebook containing the data cleaning, data preprocessing, model training, and evaluation.

+- cardiovascular_disease.csv: The dataset used for the project.

+- README.md: A file containing the project description and instructions for running the code.

 ## Project Dependencies